JohnBinford/AppleWood-Pointe/readme.md

 [Link to Apple Valley Planning Document](https://documents.applevalleymn.gov/WebLink/DocView.aspx?id=512623&dbid=0&repo=lf-city)

 [Link to Experimental Time Lapse of Construction (Click Download on Next Page...)](./Collateral/eric.mp4)
-- The "Back" button on your browser is the best wasy to backup.
-The blue links after "AppleWood-Point" also work!)
+- The "Back" button on your browser is the best wasy to backup from links (Throughout this Repository).

 * * *